Shikaga/PitchBlackAnalysis/index.md

 Alpha Male
 ----------

 At the start of *Pitch Black*, Riddick is presented to us as the salient threat, the antagonist of a would be slasher film.
-Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”.
+Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”, in Johns most eloquent words.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
-While he never "ghosts" any of the crew members, his actions imply that he is invulnerable, as though there is nothing that these mere mortals can do to harm him.
+While he never "ghosts" any of the crew members, the way he behaves implies that he is invulnerable, as though there is nothing that these mere mortals can do to harm him.

 He sneaks up behind Fry and secretly steals some of her hair and then later happily returns to the ship and starts drinking their booze, while they stand just meters away.

-A short time later, the passengers find Riddick standing over the missing body of one of their murdered acquaintances.
+However, a short time later, the passengers find Riddick standing over the missing body of one of their murdered acquaintances.
 Presuming that Riddick has started his killing spree, they tackle him to the ground and after a brief skirmish, capture him.

 So it is at this moment in the film, twenty seven minutes into the film, that Riddick utters his first line of on screen dialogue.
-But this is also, where all of sudden the character changes completely.
+But this is also, where all of sudden his character changes completely.

 I mentioned earlier that there are many similarities between *Pitch Black* and *Alien*.
 And indeed, there are.
-In this opening act, Riddick very much takes the role of Xenomorph.
+And if we are going to play with this analogy, then in this opening act, Riddick very much takes the role of the Xenomorph.

-Unquestionably dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is the Xenomorph of this first act.
+Unquestionably dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is unquestioningly the Xenomorph of this first act.

 Yet at this point, the film suddenly turns into a more traditional survival movie.
 Riddick's role as "Big Bad", is suddenly taken out from under him, with the flock alien creatures that inhabit this planet becoming the crew's main threat.

 And with the antagonist role taken, Riddick turns from the Jason or Freddy style killer to a sort of morally bankrupt guardian angel.

 He quickly sets about devising a plan to get them all off the planet before the alien creatures rip them all to shreds.
-As though the aliens weren't bad enough, the group of survivors quickly start tearing themselves apart, with Riddick uncaringly pulling them along in his wake on his way to the escape ship.
+And, as though the aliens weren't bad enough, the group of survivors quickly start tearing themselves apart, with Riddick uncaringly pulling them along in his wake on his way to the escape ship.

-But first, let us have a look the twist in the movie where his character turned from antagonist to protagonist.
+But before we discuss the rest of the movie, let us have a look the twist in the movie where his character turned from antagonist to protagonist.

 Even in chains in Riddicks opening dialogue exchange with Fry he is clearly in control.
 Of course, he has somehow been captured, a grave error.
 But we have all been here before.
 The villain getting captured as part of his grand plan was a little less hackneyed in 2000, but has always been a classic trope of genre films, so we know that he will soon escape and start killing again.

-And yet this twist never seems to come to pass.
+And yet this twist never occurs.
 Getting captured never seems to have been part of Riddick's plan.
 Did he know that Johns would release him?
 Did he know that the only way that he would be able to get off the planet would be to travel with the rest of the passengers, allowing them to get picked off one by one, thus requiring him to get captured?

 Indeed, it would not have been hard for to add a line of dialog for it to be so.